 We are fortunate to live in the Bay Area, where we see the optimism and innovation in and around Silicon Valley every day.
 It is this optimism and innovation that drives our country forward and creates prosperity that benefits us all.
 Let’s not lose sight of that!

 Interested in hearing more of our perspective?
+Sign up for our newsletter below.
+Want financial planning and wealth management steeped in Bay Area knowledge?
 Contact us today!

 The securities identified and described do not represent all of the securities purchased, sold or recommended for client accounts.
 The reader should not assume that an investment in the securities identified was or will be profitable.